What types of mortgage insurance policies are there?

 There are lesser-known alternatives to PMI you may encounter in the mortgage market.

 Lender Paid Mortgage Insurance: With Lender Paid Mortgage Insurance (LPMI), for example, the lender folds the cost of the policy into a higher-than-market interest rate.
-This tactic makes LPMI always tax-deductible since it's financed through interest payments, while standard PMI has had an on-again, off-again deductible status according to the whims of Congress.
+Because your costs are included in the interest you pay, this tactic makes LPMI premiums always tax-deductible, while standard PMI premium costs have had an on-again, off-again tax-deductible status according to the whims of Congress.
 However, unlike a policy which is separate from the loan itself, LPMI is not cancelable; the only way to get out of it is to refinance or pay off the loan.

 FHA: The FHA program is a unique package, too; borrowers commit funds into a self-insuring pool to offset costs associated with other borrower's defaults.
 While the FHA version is more like an annual-premium policy, paid at the time of closing, the upfront cost can be financed into the loan amount (which makes it tax-deductible, like LPMI).